muratk3n/thirdwave/en/README.md

 ---

 Countries, US states with fossil resources would be interested in this tech.
 Machin is from a coal heavy state, right?
-Include this tech in a bill to get his support.
+And a key vote in the Senate?
+Keep coal, CCS, produce green fuel, a bill like that cld get his support?

 Reuters: "A Japanese-Australian venture has begun producing hydrogen from brown coal in a A$500 million ($387 million) test project that